VisGames

 This workshop will showcase innovative uses of data visualization games beyond education, emphasizing their potential to enrich dialogue, build shared understanding, and inspire creative solutions in real-world contexts.

-The half-day workshop will feature an opening and fast-forward session, two hands-on World Café-style sessions for exploring submitted visualization games, and a reflection session for discussing experiences and concluding the workshop.
+The full-day workshop will feature an opening and fast-forward session, two hands-on World Café-style sessions for exploring submitted visualization games, a new VisGames Challenge session, and a reflection session for discussing experiences and concluding the workshop.

 The full workshop proposal is available here.